open-edge-insights/eii-core/docker_setup/README.md

 ## <u>Steps to setup ETA solution on factory system (scripts should be executed from `$GOPATH/src/<youriapocrepofolder>/docker_setup/deploy` directory)</u>

 <u>Pre-requisite:</u>
-   * Follow the Pre-requisites mentioned before setiing up ETA in developement system.
-In other words follow the previously mentioned prerequisites.
+   * Follow the Pre-requisites mentioned before setting up ETA in developement system.
+In other words, follow the previously mentioned prerequisites.
+   * Follow `./clear_linux_setup_guide.md` guide to install clear linux on JWIPC gateway aka Edge Compute Node (ECN)
+   * Follow `./edge_server_setup_guide.md` guide to install the needed stuff on Edge Server Node
+   * Follow `../VisualHmiClient/README.md` to setup Visual HMI client
-   * Search for `command` instruction in `../docker-compose.yml` file and change the value from `factory.json` to `factory_cam.json` or take off that line completely as in the image `factory_cam.json` is set as default.
+   * By default, `factory.json` is used.
+To use `factory_cam.json` (to work with Basler's camera), search for `command` instruction in `docker-compose.yml` file and change the value from `factory.json` to `factory_cam.json` or take off that line completely
+   * `The ETA service daemon (eta.service) would wait till the mosquitto port (1883) is been bounded by CFSDK container`.
+If there is no CFSDK container running, please start the mosquitto container by running cmd: `docker run -d -p 1883:1883 --restart always eclipse-mosuqitto:1.4.12` before running the eta service.
+Ideally, we would recommend to have CFSDK container running on the factory setup instead of mosquitto container.
    * Deployment of ETA in target machine is two phase operation.
-	 	I) Create the tarball package using `setup_eta.py` file.
+       * Create the tarball package using `setup_eta.py` file.
-		II) If the tarball(eta.tar.gz) exist already or prepared in step-I, then use `setup_eta.py` to install it.
+	   * If the tarball(eta.tar.gz) exist already or prepared in step 1 above, then use `setup_eta.py` to install it.

 <u> Steps: </u>
 1. Prepare the ETA package tarball.
 Make sure that you are in "deploy" directory as mentioned above.